splunk/public-o11y-docs/gdi/integrations-list.rst

 .. raw:: html

    <embed>
-      <h3>OpenTelemetry receivers<a name="native-otel-receivers" class="headerlink" href="#native-otel-receivers" title="Permalink to this headline">¶</a></h3>
+      <h3>Ingest data with OpenTelemetry<a name="native-otel-receivers" class="headerlink" href="#native-otel-receivers" title="Permalink to this headline">¶</a></h3>
    </embed>

-You can monitor your applications and services with native OpenTelementry receivers.
-Learn more at :ref:`OpenTelemetry receivers <otel-components-receivers>`.
+You can monitor your applications and services with the Collector and the following native :ref:`OpenTelemetry receivers <otel-components-receivers>`:

-These are the available OpenTelemetry receivers:

 .. include:: /_includes/gdi/otel-receivers-table.rst

+You can also use OpenTelemetry in these cases:

+* :ref:`get-started-dotnet-otel`
+* :ref:`get-started-istio`

 .. raw:: html